Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 Who are Franciscan Penitents?

 We are -- single and married Roman Catholic lay people, totally in agreement with all the teachings of the Roman Catholic Church, who are living a simple, prayerful, and joyful life of penance (conversion) in our own homes as members of the Confraternity of Penitents.
+We attempt to take as our constant reference point not the world or individuals or our own ideas but God and His Holy Will.

 What is the Confraternity of Penitents?

 The Confraternity of Penitents is a canonically approved Private Association of the Faithful with commendation in the Roman Catholic Church.* The Confraternity consists of single and married people worldwide who are joyfully living in their own homes a modern adaptation of the Rule of Life given in the year 1221 to the penitent men and women of his time at the request of Saint Francis of Assisi.
 This Rule eventually became the Rule of the Third Order of Saint Francis of Assisi.
 The goal of this Rule of Life is to bring those who live it closer to God and more peacefully conformed to God's Will.
+The object of penance is to put oneself completely at the disposal of God.
+This we, although imperfect, attempt to do.

 If you are a married or single man or woman and your goal is to live penance (experience conversion) in peace and joy, in your own home, you may have a place here among your Roman Catholic brothers and sisters in penance (conversion).
 Prayerfully explore these pages and ask the Holy Spirit to help you discern a call to become a brother or sister of penance, that is, a Franciscan Penitent (one who is coverted, a conversi).